ember-learn/guides-source/guides/release/models/customizing-adapters.md

 Some APIs require HTTP headers, e.g. to provide an API key.
-Arbitrary headers can be set as key/value pairs on the `JSONAPIAdapter`'s `headers` object and Ember Data will send them along with each Ajax request.
+Arbitrary headers can be set as key/value pairs on the `JSONAPIAdapter`'s `headers` object and Ember Data will send them along with each network request.
 (Note that we set headers in `init()` because default property values should not be arrays or objects.)